lsst-ts/ts_scheduler/doc/configuration/configuration.rst

   See default_observing_script_is_standard_ for more information.

 Furthermore, this section of the configuration is defined to accept additional parameters values not specified in the configuration schema.
-This allows especialized :py:class:`Driver <lsst.ts.scheduler.driver.Driver>` implementations to receive additional parameters.
+This allows specialized :py:class:`Driver <lsst.ts.scheduler.driver.Driver>` implementations to receive additional parameters.

 Even though all the parameters that are defined in the ``driver_configuration`` section have default values, the schema forces the user to provide some configuration.
 The main reason we force the user to provide some configuration is because the ``driver_configuration`` section accepts additional fields that are not specified in the schema.